Skip to main content

 Change requests include inline notes - the reviewer marks exactly what needs to change and why.
 No more vague "can you make it pop more?" with no context.
 The Editor sees the note attached to the specific section that needs work.

-Here's what Sprout Social gets wrong: their approval system is comprehensive, but it's optimized for compliance, not creativity.
-You can set up elaborate multi-tier workflows with escalation paths and SLAs - but the feedback itself is just a thumbs up or thumbs down with an optional note.
-There's no way to mark up specific parts of the content or have a conversation about a particular sentence.
+Here's what Sprout Social gets wrong: its approval system is comprehensive but optimized for compliance, not creativity.
+You can build elaborate multi-tier workflows with escalation paths and SLAs, yet the feedback itself is a thumbs up or down with an optional note.
+No way to mark up a specific sentence.
+Hootsuite is the same: a binary decision with a comment box.
+When a reviewer says "this feels off," the creator has to guess which part they mean.

 Client Portal